 - The Commercial Vehicle Training Association (CVTA) is the largest organization representing the interests of truck driving schools, students, and the businesses that depend on their services.

-- Working with members and partners on critical industry issues, CVTA is the voice of commercial vehicle training in Washington, D.C., the United States, and Canada.
+- Working with members and partners on critical industry issues, CVTA is helping shape the future of safer transportation.

 - 55+ member schools